mrfdev/CMI/Resources/FAQ/cmi-votes.md

 This is an FAQ message on the CMI Discord @ https://discord.gg/dDMamN4 https://ptb.discordapp.com/channels/452792793631555594/526402563847880725/722010139560771585

 **CMI can handle Votes**, this is the recommended setup that works well on Spigot/Paper 1.16.5 to counts, display, and reward players voting.
+And yes, you can use CMI Votes with CMI 9 on Spigot 1.17.
 - Buy and Install CMI (<https://www.spigotmc.org/resources/3742/>)
 - Get NuVotifier (<https://www.spigotmc.org/resources/13449/>)